DSS

 SS invokes DSS to perform deterministic operations for a valid eCR.

-Workload should be deployed to both the and environments.
+Workload should be deployed to both the authoring and reportability environments.

-For details on replica counts and resource configurations on a per-environment basis, see the section below.
+For details on replica counts and resource configurations on a per-environment basis, see the Workload Definition section below.

 Name